Keigun-Spark/Virtual-Home-Energy-VHE/README.md

 2. Go to the **Plugins** section.
 3. Upload the `virtual-home-energy-latest.tar.gz` archive.
 4. Activate the plugin.
 5. Open the Homematic IP app.
-You will see a new device in your inbox called "Remaining household consumption".
+You will see a new device called "Remaining household consumption".

 ## Advanced Configuration